hexxone/wasc-worker/README.md

 [WasmPlugin] finished.
 ```

-Now you should have an "add.wasm" module in your webpack compilation folder that exports a function "add".
+Now you should have the "add.wasm" module in your webpack compilation folder.

+The WebAssembly module should export the "add"-function, "memory" and [AssemblyScript runtime](https://www.assemblyscript.org/loader.html#module-instance-utility).

 ### 2. Running